Peter-CYF/ads1/week-2/README.md

 ![Trees grow down?](tree.png)

-You will note the "root node" is at the top.
+You will see the "root node" is at the top.
 Traditionally in Computer Science trees are drawn growing down from their roots.
-This may lead you to draw your own conclusions on how often Computer Scientists go outside.
+This may lead you to some ideas as to how often computer scientists go outside.

 When you are going up the tree toward the root node, the node directly above the current node is called the "parent node" or sometimes just "parent", and any nodes which are on branches that descend below the current node are called "child nodes" or sometimes just "children".